 The subscription amounts, Subscription Agreements and other documents will be held in trust by the Manager and released upon closing.
 Where required pursuant to National Instrument 45-106 Prospectus Exemptions ("NI 45-106") or applicable securities legislation, the subscription amount will be held in trust by the Manager until midnight on the second Business Day after the investor signs a Subscription Agreement.
-Closings will occur on a continuous basis on the last Business Day of each month in which subscriptions are received.
+Closings will occur on a continuous basis on each Business Day in which subscriptions are received.